james-gulland/youtube-example/README.md

 # youtube-example.
 Please view index.html for the end result.

+<b>Purpose:</b> followed an online tutorial to gain a better understanding of simple html and CSS, learning the basics, with the end result building
+an example of the YouTube homepage.

 Link to excellent course here (highly recommended for newbs): https://youtu.be/G3e-cpL7ofc

-Just a little note about what this project is:  basically, this is a simple html and CSS intro course learning the basics, with the end result building an example of the YouTube homepage.

-A few things specifically I learnt:
+<b>A few things specifically I learnt:</b>

       - Display: understanding block/inline block, and how each of these are displayed in the browser
       - Grid (see intro-to-html/grid.html): 'display: grid'.
 A fairly rigid way of defining a grid within a website